-Fibrain company, an unquestionable leader of FTTH solutions on the Polish market, introduced novel asymmetrical optical splitters allowing an easy and cost-effective construction of FTTH networks in single-family housing conditions.
+Fibrain, an unquestionable leader of FTTH solutions in the Polish market, introduced novel asymmetrical optical splitters allowing easy and cost-effective construction of FTTH networks in single-family housing conditions.

 In the conditions of sparse housing such large distribution points are usually non-economical, so a cascading star topology is typically used instead.
 In this topology, local distribution points are used for supplying only a few subscribers (single-family houses).
 Until now, operators who built networks in this topology had to cascade asymmetrical 1x2 splitters with symmetrical 1x4, which meant a necessity for making an additional splice, raised the total dimensions of such a solution, and increased the costs.

 Innovative asymmetrical 1x5 Fibrain splitters are a new, alternative solution for implementation of such networks.
 In these splitters, port 1 is a transit port and can transmit up to 75% of the total power, and ports 2-5 are local low-power ports.
-This is the only such solution available on the Polish market.
-A version with a monitoring port is also available, in which port 1 is a port of very low power.
+This is the only such solution available in the Polish market.
+Version with a monitoring port is also available, in which port 1 is a port of very low power.

 |Max attn. port 1 [dB]||Max attn. ports 2-5 [dB]||Attn. uniformity (ports 2-5) [dB]||Max.
 PDL [dB]|